 Anyone who’s even remotely familiar with cannabis probably knows that there are two distinct groups that strains are commonly categorized into: Sativa and Indica.
 Many cannabis consumers use these two distinctions as a way to predict what effects a certain strain may have on them.
 Many people even say that they prefer Sativa over Indica, or vice versa.

 It is widely believed that Sativa strains give an uplifting and cerebral high that is ideal for activities, social gatherings, and creative projects, while Indica strains provide a relaxing full-body high better suited for unwinding at the end of the day and falling asleep.

 Yet, despite this belief being deeply engraved within mainstream marijuana culture, there’s actually zero scientific evidence to support this notion.
 In fact, research reveals that there are a lot of other factors at play that cause a specific strain to produce certain effects — and whether it is a Sativa or Indica plant has basically no importance at all.

-So what’s the real story behind Sativa and Indica?
+So what’s the real story behind Indica vs Sativa?
 How do they really differ?
-And what does the science actually say about how and why strains affect us differently?
+What are the differences between indica vs sativa vs hybrids?
+And what does the science actually say about Indica vs Sativa effects?
 Let’s dive in.

 The origins of Sativa & Indica

 People have been cultivating cannabis for millennia.
 In fact, archaeological evidence shows the Chinese and Japanese have been using the plant all the way back to the pre-Neolithic period.